jcmf/gribbl/README.md

 ## What is this thing?

-This is only just barely starting to be a thing.
-But the goal is for it to be a command-line tool that compiles a plain `.html` file (or a `.jade` template) into a single self-contained `.html` file.
+This thing is a command-line tool and gulp plugin that compiles a plain `.html` file (or a `.jade` template) into a single self-contained `.html` file.

-* Scripts, CSS stylesheets, and SVG images can be inlined into their respective tags.
-[Only works for stylesheets so far.]
+* Scripts and stylesheets are inlined into the appropriate tag.
-* Resources used by scripts (such as `require()`d modules) can be inlined via Browserify.
-[Maybe works now?]
+* Resources used by scripts (such as `require()`d modules) are inlined via Browserify.
-* Raster images, fonts, and other hyperlinked resources can be inlined via `data:` URIs.
-[CSS and img tags should work now.]
+* Images, fonts, and other hyperlinked resources are inlined via `data:` URIs.

 This project's ridiculous name comes from [a Bob the Angry Flower comic strip](http://www.angryflower.com/aposter.html).
 No, I can't